marinagilimovich/marinagilimovich/README.md

 ### Hi there 👋

+I'm Maryna

-I'm Maryna from Kraków, Poland.
+I'm from Belarus, but I'm currently living in Kraków, Poland

 I'm working as Senior QA Engineer at [Profitero](https://www.profitero.com)